Table of Contents

 Princess Joy Griffey 2011

-Following on from our original story on Eric Cray, the Fil-Heritage program continues this time backtracking back to 2011 When Filipino born, Washington Based sprinter Princess Joy Griffey then 24 first burst onto the scene by winning the 200m Dash at the 2011 PNG in her hometown of Bacolod despite being heavily food poisoned.
+When Filipino-born Washington Based sprinter Princess Joy Griffey then 24, first burst onto the scene by winning the 200m Dash at the 2011 PNG in Bacolod’s hometown despite being heavily food poisoned.

 Princess Joy Griffey 2013 SEA Games

 I invited Princess Joy Griffey to join us in Dumaguete at the 2012 PNG; we qualify for the relay team in the 4×400.

 It was a reasonable expectation we would break the Philippine Record in this event.

 I had made several Skype calls and messages to Griffey, who was committed to joining.

 However, Griffey went to the Philippines as she was still traumatized by the previous year’s events, and she now had problems with Vertigo.

 Vertigo is a painful symptom that involves loud buzzing and ringing in the ears, which can be extremely draining, making an individual tired and prone to headaches.

 Due to health and emotional reasons, Griffey ended up just visiting her relatives in Bacolod.